 SG: We have been fortunate to focus on temporary staff and contractors since the inception of the business.
 Events are not held daily and the busy season for golf tends to be now until mid- October.

+We’re also lucky that the One Golf Club team can work remotely and the business has continued as normal.
 Virtual networking with clients with some added fun at each event (the last one finished with a wine tasting) and keeping the channels of communication open is key to our membership relations.

+With membership subscriptions and the additional income streams, we have been more resilient at this time than many other businesses and we are thankful that we are able to continue as normal, even without playing golf.
 Now the lockdown restrictions are lifted that have eased golfers will once again look towards how they are able to recover their business and social relationships in a safe environment.
 I feel that One Golf Club may be the answer to their wishes!

 Share this story